Overview - updated January 2026

 Plate 20: Old jetty-like structure adjacent to power station

-Continue either along the path near the fence that protects the power station, or along the beach until you get to the marina rock wall (Plate 21).
-It easiest to climb the wall up passed the vegetation line, near where the sand track ends (Plate 21).
+Continue either along the path near the fence that protects the power station, or along the beach until you get to the marina rock wall (Plate 18).
+It easiest to climb the wall up passed the vegetation line, near where the sand track ends.

 Plate 21: A poor ‘stitch’ of two photos showing where to climb the marina wall up passed the vegetation line.

-Once you climb up the wall, you should be near a car park (near the right angle bend of Caledonia Loop), and there should also be a formal path and park (Plate 22), which then turns into a crushed limestone track.
-Take this path heading west
+Once you climb up the wall, you should be near a car park (near the right angle bend of Caledonia Loop), and there should also be a formal path and park (Plate 19), which then turns into a crushed limestone track.
+Take this path heading west.
+Alternately, a shorter walk it to continue along Caledonia Loop.

 Plate 22: The park adjacent to the path near the start of the sea wall.